 Again a pause, and then, almost apologetically, ‘please be aware that this evening may be entirely uneventful.
 There may be no message.
 It is the nature of our business to plan in advance for things which may never happen.’
 Another pause.
 ‘Is that all clear?’

 Dozens of questions buzzed around in John’s head, but he knew that most of them would be inappropriate.
 The instructions were in fact very clear.
 John nodded, as did Piers.

 The Earl wheeled his horse around.
 ‘Then let us proceed.’

 Guards were checking every arrival at the entrance to the chateau.
 The Earl engaged the guards in conversation and entered the gatehouse.
 It was nearly fifteen minutes before he re-emerged.
 He was smiling as he grasped the reins of John’s horse.
 He made a big show of dismissing the squires.

 ‘Here in Clermont, I am amongst friends.
 The security is excellent.’
 He raised his voice.
 ‘I release you from any duties until midday tomorrow, when I will summon you.
 You are free to find whatever entertainment you can within the village.’

 The village clustered closely around the chateau and the squires found the staff of the inn hospitable and friendly.
 Even in the village and in the fields around the village a festival atmosphere prevailed.
 Singers warbled and dancers swung their hips to the rhythm.
 Drunken gamblers lost their money while stalls selling food and drink filled the air with enticing aromas.

-Banners depicting the full moon lined the main street, hanging limply in the still evening.
+Banners depicting the various Phases of the moon lined the main street, hanging limply in the still evening air.